bergstartup/Computational-Resource-Pooling/README.md

 # Computational Resource Pooling
 <br>
 Look idea.pdf for more details.
-"Rust" lang is used to implement said idea.